valhuber/sqlsvr-m1/readme.md

 # II.
 "Ed King" ODBC Driver procedure

-Using [this article (many thanks!!)](https://whodeenie.medium.com/installing-pyodbc-and-unixodbc-for-apple-silicon-8e238ed7f216), we use the following procedure/
+Using [this article (many thanks!!)](https://whodeenie.medium.com/installing-pyodbc-and-unixodbc-for-apple-silicon-8e238ed7f216), we used this procedure:

 ### 1. Download `pyodbc-4.0.32.tar.gz` into `project/pyodbc`